S2GlobalMosaic/UserManual/docs/source/pages/MosaickingAlgorithms.rst

 snow, and atmospheric contamination.
 Therefore, the composited mosaics are not for studies of cloud, snow or the atmosphere.
 Compared to WELD, the STC has to work without the thermal bands available on Landsat 8, and is adapted to the spectral characteristics, as well as the Scene Classification available in the Sentinel-2 L2A product.
 STC is part of the S2GM processing chain.
-The ATBD provides a detailed description of this algorithm.
+The [S2GMATBD]_ provides a detailed description of this algorithm.

 Medoid Composite [RS512]_
 -------------------------
 The Medoid composite is part of the combined mosaicking algorithm to produce the composites in the S2GM service.
 The approach determines the medoid of a set of observations which can be considered as a representative value in a period.
-The algorithm is described in detail in the ATBD.
+The algorithm is described in detail in the [S2GMATBD]_.

 Spatial resampling
 ==================